redshadowz/GroupFinder/README.md

 PS: I made the Chat Filtering because Everlook was absolutely filled to the brim with gold-sellers and other spammers.

 PS: With the Chat Filters, you can make 'World' channel into groups-only, or chat-only.
 So if you don't like what people are talking about in World Chat, you can still see the groups(or vice-versa).

+Update: 4/8/2025...
+I changed a lot in the last few days.
+I have only one thing left to do.
+Which isn't important.
+It's a data sharing routine.
+So you don't have potentially thousands of people /who'ing the server at the same time.
+I was also interested in some kind of text compression algorithm for sharing data more efficiently.